 Until a decision is made, parents/carers will be responsible for making arrangements for transport of their child.
 We will notify you, in writing, of the outcome of your application, either:

 - 2 weeks before the start of the school year, or

 - within 2 weeks of application for mid session applications.

-We may need to ask for more information, or carry out a Road Suitability Assessment which could delay the outcome.
+We may need to ask you for more information, or carry out a Road Suitability Assessment.
+These may delay the outcome.

-Please make sure that your child is aware of the safety and acceptable behaviour terms.
-These are included in the Terms and Conditions of free school transport provision.
+Make sure your child is aware of the safety and acceptable behaviour terms included in the Terms and Conditions.